jaiminiprajapati/Module05-Password-Generator/README.md

 # Password-Generator
 This simple application generates a password based on user-defined criteria when a button is clicked.
 It prompts the user for various password criteria, ensuring the password meets specified length and character type requirements.

+## Note
+    The index file and the style.css file were provided by the Teaching staff.
+I have further completed the project implementing the script.js file for the working functionality of the password generation.

 ## Features

 ### Password Length: